Your healthcare provider is a hugely valuable resource for you as you head down the homestretch of pregnancy – make sure you get your questions ready!

 Provided you and Baby are in tip-top shape, this will be another one of those quick and easy, but super helpful 15-minute appointments.
 The healthcare provider will take your weight, blood pressure, and ask you to provide a urine sample, which they will screen for elevated levels of protein and sugar.
-Your healthcare provider will also discuss Baby’s movements with you, measure the size of your womb to get a sense of how big he is, and measure his heart rate with a fetal doppler.
-And now that he is near-term, it’s really time to start thinking very seriously about delivery.
-If he is still in breech position, beginning at week 37 your healthcare provider may perform an External Cephalic Version (ECV) to retain the option of a vaginal delivery even if Baby does not turn on his own.
+Your healthcare provider will also discuss Baby’s movements with you, measure the size of your womb to get a sense of how big they are, and measure their heart rate with a fetal doppler.
+And now that they are near-term, it’s really time to start thinking very seriously about delivery.
+If they are still in breech position, beginning at week 37 your healthcare provider may perform an External Cephalic Version (ECV) to retain the option of a vaginal delivery even if Baby does not turn on his own.

 An ECV involves your healthcare provider pushing down on your womb and manipulating Baby to turn towards the proper, head-down delivery position.
 Because the procedure involves a slight but possible risk for Baby, and the possibility of discomfort for you, your healthcare provider will take many precautions before performing this procedure.
 These may include:

 - Fetal ultrasound: Your healthcare provider needs to know exactly where Baby and the placenta are in your belly, and he or she almost must be able to determine the amount of amniotic fluid.